raspberrychris/cryptotravellers/content/blog/what-is-cardano-ada-beginners-guide.md

 ## Are Cardano Stake Pools Safe?

 Yes.
-Cardano stake pools are safe due to the fact that they can only use ADA and not other cryptocurrencies, which means there is no risk of investment loss outside of this pool like on Bitcoin or Ethereum's mining setups.
+Cardano [stake pools](https://cardano.org/stake-pool-operation/) are safe due to the fact that they can only use ADA and not other cryptocurrencies, which means there is no risk of investment loss outside of this pool like on Bitcoin or Ethereum's mining setups.

-The primary disadvantage in using a Cardano stakepool is you will be sharing all rewards with everyone else  in the pool.
+The primary disadvantage in using a Cardano stake pool is you will be sharing all rewards with everyone else in the pool.

 Notwithstanding, Cardano stake pools are still a viable investment and can earn large returns.
 There is also no risk of losing value due to other currencies or tokens being used in mining which may lead to significant losses on investments elsewhere.

 No matter what your needs are as an ADA holder, there should be some sort Cardano is a versatile cryptocurrency.

 ## Are Cardano Coins Limited?